-The population was defined as in similar studies - comprising retail shoppers (Dabholkar, Thorpe and Rentz, 1996; Boshoff and Terblanche, 1997).
-A quota sampling procedure was used with a sample size of 180 respondents.
-The quota were fixed based on income, gender and age since these are known to impact perceptions of service quality (Gagliano and Hathcote, 1994).
-The sample was divided equally across SEC A and SEC B (income categories), men and women (gender) and age groups 18-25 and greater than 25.
-Respondents were at least 18 years old since by this age one is definitely shopping for oneself in India.
-25 years and above was taken as a second group because by the age of 25 one is usually more independent of parental influence in India; usually working and/or married; with greater discretionary amount to spend; with increased travel and consequent exposure to a variety of stores and so on.
+The population comprised retail shoppers as defined in similar studies (Dabholkar, Thorpe and Rentz, 1996; Boshoff and Terblanche, 1997).
+A quota sampling procedure was used on a sample size of 180 respondents.
+The quota was fixed based on income, gender, and age since these are known to impact perceptions of service quality (Gagliano and Hathcote, 1994).
+The sample was divided equally across SEC A and SEC B (income categories), men and women (gender), and age groups 18-25 and greater than 25.
+The respondents were at least 18 years old since, by this age, one is definitely shopping for oneself in India.
+The second group comprised respondents aged 25 years and above, because, by the age of 25, one is usually more independent of parental influence in India - usually working and/or married with greater discretionary amount to spend and with increased travel and consequent exposure to a variety of stores and so on.

 The sample was selected from the city of Bangalore because it is among the first cities in India where large format retail stores were introduced and consequently has a greater degree of stability in consumer expectations as compared to other cities.
-This was important to ensure that our study findings are not very 'short-term' retail evolution stage specific (Woodruffe, Eccles and Elliott, 2002).
-For the same reason, we also selected apparel shoppers as the respondent base for our study since large format apparel stores have been in existence far longer in India as compared to say, large format grocery stores or hyper stores.
+This was important to ensure that the findings of our study are not very 'short-term' retail evolution stage-specific (Woodruffe, Eccles and Elliott, 2002).
+For the same reason, we selected apparel shoppers as the respondent base for our study since large format apparel stores have been in existence for a longer period of time in India as compared to, say, large format grocery stores or hyper stores.

-The MAP sampling process was used to select respondents.
-In this process, the entire city is divided into five zones (East, West, North, South and Central) and 'starting points' randomly selected from amongst the identified SECA and SECB residential localities.
-Within each SP, a pre-specified number of responses are obtained.
-In our sample, six SP's were randomly identified in each zone and six respondents targeted randomly within each SP determined residential locality to arrive at the targeted total of 180 respondents.
-The instrument was administered by a research agency familiar with the city of Bangalore and the investigators trained by the author till they were familiar with the instrument.
-The data was collected at the residence of shoppers over a period of two months during the evenings and weekends from one adult member of a household who had shopped for apparel in any large format store in past three months and was willing to respond.
+The MAP sampling process was used to select the respondents.
+In this process, the entire city is divided into five zones (East, West, North, South, and Central) and the 'starting points' (SPs) are randomly selected from amongst the identified SEC-A and SEC-B residential localities.
+Within each SP, a pre-specified number of responses is obtained.
+In our sample, six SPs were randomly identified in each zone and six respondents targeted randomly within each SP-determined residential locality to arrive at the targeted total of 180 respondents.
+The instrument was administered by a research agency familiar with the city of Bangalore and the investigators trained by us till they were familiar with the instrument.
+The data were collected at the residence of the shoppers over a period of two months during the evenings and weekends from one adult member of a household who had shopped for apparel in any large format store in the past three months and was willing to respond.

-For final analysis, after deleting incomplete records, we had a respondent base of 144 respondents.
-The profile of these respondents is given in Appendix I.
+For the final analysis, after deleting incomplete records, we had a respondent base of 144 respondents.
+The profile of the respondents is given in Appendix 1.